semgrep/semgrep-docs/docs/sample-ci-configs.md

 You will be taken to a page where you can configure exactly how you want the CI job to behave.
 We recommend using Semgrep with the default settings.
+TODO: @pablo said to link info about the defaults

 Semgrep will then commit a CI workflow file to your repository.
 Please temporarily disable any branch protection rules